Waste heat Recovery

 The cost of fossil fuels will increase over the long term.
 This trend can be countered by the use of a waste heat recovery plant, which lowers fuel costs and reduces dependency on public supply markets by the in-house production of usable energy.
 Why not reap the benefits of GETEC heat & power's long-term know-how?

-Curious about waste heat recovery for industrial enterprises using technologies from GETEC heat & power AG?
-Contact us by e-mail on email@example.com or give us a call!
+Curious about waste heat recovery for industrial enterprises using technologies from GETEC heat & power GmbH?
+Contact us by e-mail on firstname.lastname@example.org or give us a call!

 Would you like to learn more about the ORC process and its application?
 Learn more